 - Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.

 - More affordable: Was introduced at a lower price, despite coming with a build-in lens.

 - More modern: Was introduced somewhat (1 year and 11 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (10 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the RX100 IV comes out slightly ahead of the 70D (11 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.